The Best Elvis Actors, Ranked

 Drake Milligan has made a name for himself playing Elvis Presley, having played him in both the short film "Nobody," and the series "Sun Records."
 While Milligan doesn't have the trademark look of Elvis, he's still a ridiculously handsome gent with an absolutely unbelievable voice.

-First things first, Kevin Spacey can f*** off into the sun and I hope every glass of coffee ever poured for him is room temperature at best and every waking moment is spent with the particular brand of stomachache you get right before you have explosive diarrhea, but without the sweet release of actually passing said diarrhea.
+First things first, Kevin Spacey can be trebucheted into the sun and every glass of coffee ever poured for him deserves to be room temperature at best with every waking moment spent with the particular brand of stomachache you get right before you have explosive diarrhea, but without the sweet release of actually passing said diarrhea.
 With that out of the way, Michael Shannon in "Elvis & Nixon" is one of the oddest and yet somehow most perfect portrayals ever put to screen.
 Does he look like him?
 Not in the slightest?
 Does it matter?
 Also no.

 Chris Columbus' "Heartbreak Hotel" is a ridiculous screwball comedy set in the world of the many urban legends surrounding Elvis Presley, and David Keith is having an absolute blast every step of the way.
 David Keith is presumably a big fan of Elvis as one of his real-life children is named Presley, and has said in interviews that the role is his most favorite.
 Keith's Elvis is dripping with passion and joy and even though the movie itself is a little odd, Keith is an absolute delight to watch.